Nuclear-Liu/tutorials/java/Java Tutorials/collections/streams/reduction.md

 ```

-The reducing operation takes three parameters:
+The [`reducing`]() operation takes three parameters:

+* `identity`:
-* `identity`: Like the Stream.reduce operation, the identity element is both the initial value of the reduction and the default result if there are no elements in the stream.
-In this example, the identity element is 0; this is the initial value of the sum of ages and the default value if no members exist.
+  Like the `Stream.reduce` operation, the identity element is both the initial value of the reduction and the default result if there are no elements in the stream.
+  In this example, the identity element is `0`; this is the initial value of the sum of ages and the default value if no members exist.

+* `mapper`:
-* `mapper`: The reducing operation applies this mapper function to all stream elements.
+  The `reducing` operation applies this mapper function to all stream elements.
   In this example, the mapper retrieves the age of each member.

+* `operation`:
-* `operation`: The operation function is used to reduce the mapped values.
-In this example, the operation function adds Integer values.
+  The operation function is used to reduce the mapped values.
+  In this example, the operation function adds `Integer` values.

 The following example retrieves the average age of members of each gender: